add_bare_numeral_formParse.add_bare_numeral_form : (char * string option) -> unit

 characters.
 A call to this function with pair argument

-as a possible suffix.
+(c, s) adds c as a possible suffix.

 Subsequently, if a sequence of digits is parsed, and it has the

-directly after the digits, then the natural
+character c directly after the digits, then the natural

 number corresponding to these digits is made the argument of the “map

-function” corresponding to s
+function” corresponding to s.

 This map function is computed as follows: if the s

-, then the function is considered to be
+option value is NONE, then the function is considered to be

 the identity and never really appears; the digits denote a natural

 number.
-If the value of s
+If the value of s is SOME s', then the

-parser translates the string to an application of s'
+parser translates the string to an application of s' to the

 natural number denoted by the digits.